sreedevi-langoju/12weekawsworkshopchallenge/week7/Labs/deploy-docker-apache-aws-ecs-ecr-guide.md

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/074c1c62-841a-4ba7-9e88-efe2625b0257">

- * Execute the commands on your local terminal or command-line interfcae to push the docker image.If you receive an error, install or upgrade to the latest version of the AWS CLI.
+ * Execute the commands on your local terminal or command-line interfcae to push the docker image.

+       Note: If you receive an error, install or upgrade to the latest version of the AWS CLI.
 For more information, see Installing the AWS Command Line Interface in the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+And Configure AWS CLI using aws configure,check [here]() for instructions.

 <img src="https://github.com/sreedevi-langoju/12weekawsworkshopchallenge-/assets/135724041/7f708821-92d3-4d04-a6da-5b14734a5a22">